Chris-Sharpe/quiz/quiz.md

 1. In what year was Steamboat Willie, the first Mickey Mouse cartoon, released: 1924, 1928, 1932, 1936?
 1. Which actor voices the character Olaf in Frozen?
-1. Who is the only Disney inspired by a real historical person?
+1. Who is the only Disney princess inspired by a real historical person?
-1. What is the name of the Pixar short featuring a chinese dunpling as a small boy?
+1. What is the name of the Pixar short featuring a chinese dumpling as a small boy?
 1. In Disney Pixar's Finding Nemo, there are three main shark characters; a Great White, a Hammerhead, and which other species of shark?

 ## Round 2, Isolation: